-Final Exam: This will cover all the material of the course.
+Final Exam: This will draw on material from lectures, labs, problem sets and the textbooks.
 It will be a closed-book exam; you may not consult your notes, the textbooks or any other resources-online or offline-during the exam.
 Your exam responses must be your own individual work; you are not allowed to work on the exam with others in any way, and this includes but is not limited to helping others, receiving help from others, working together and sharing responses.